 Using the change feed pull model, you get more low level control of the change feed.
 When reading the change feed with the pull model, you have three options:

 - Read changes for a specific FeedRange

 - Read changes for a specific partition key value

 You can parallelize the processing of changes across multiple clients, just as you can with the change feed processor.
-However, the pull model does not automatically handle load-balancing across clients.
+However, the pull model doesn't automatically handle load-balancing across clients.
 When you use the pull model to parallelize processing of the change feed, you'll first obtain a list of FeedRanges.
 A FeedRange spans a range of partition key values.
 You'll need to have an orchestrator process that obtains FeedRanges and distributes them among your machines.
 You can then use these FeedRanges to have multiple machines read the change feed in parallel.

-There is no built-in "at-least-once" delivery guarantee with the pull model.
+There's no built-in "at-least-once" delivery guarantee with the pull model.
 The pull model gives you low level control to decide how you would like to handle errors.

 Change feed in APIs for Cassandra and MongoDB

 Change feed functionality is surfaced as change streams in API for MongoDB and Query with predicate in API for Cassandra.
 To learn more about the implementation details for API for MongoDB, see the Change streams in the Azure Cosmos DB for MongoDB.

 Native Apache Cassandra provides change data capture (CDC), a mechanism to flag specific tables for archival and rejecting writes to those tables once a configurable size-on-disk for the CDC log is reached.
 The change feed feature in Azure Cosmos DB for Apache Cassandra enhances the ability to query the changes with predicate via CQL.
 To learn more about the implementation details, see Change feed in the Azure Cosmos DB for Apache Cassandra.

 You can now continue to learn more about change feed in the following articles: